-BANK GUARANTEE FOR ADVANCE PAY MENT (NOT APPLICABLE)

-To: [name of Employer]

-[address of Employer]

-[name of Contract]

-Gentlemen:

-In accordance with the provisions of th ne Conditions of Contract, Sub-clause 51.1

-("Advance Payment") of the above mention oned Contract,[name

-ter called "the Contractor") shall deposit

-withname of Er nployer] a bank guarantee to guarantee his

-he said Clause of the Contract in an amount

-of

-1

-ee][in words].

-nk or financial institution], as instructed by

-and irrevocably to guarantee as primary

-Surety merely, the payment

-f Employer] on his first demand without

-part and without his first claim to the

-ng[amount of guarantee]1

-ition to or other modification of the terms of

-ned there under or of any of the Contract

-- betweenname of

-any way release us from any liability under

-notice of any such change, addition or

-modification. nonce of any such change, addition of

-in full effect from the date of the advance

-in full effect from the date of the advance

-payment under the Contract until

-Employer] receives full repayment of the

-Notwithstanding anything mentioned abo

-is restricted to Rs(Rupees

-ζ, aim in writing is lodged with us within 3

-nded date of expiry of this guarantee all our

-liabilities under this guarantee shall star nd discharges.

-IN HUMANDOO HATEDEOE A

-ee has been duly executed on thisday

-of

-Yours truly,

-Signature and seal:

-Name of Bank/Financial Ins stitution:

-Address:
+BANK GUARANTEE FOR ADVANCE PAYMENT (NOT APPLICABLE) To: [name of Employer] [address of Employer] [name of Contract] Gentlemen: In accordance with the provisions of the Conditions of Contract, Sub-clause 51.1 ("Advance Payment") of the above mentioned Contract,[name and addres of Contractor] (hereinafter called "the Contractor") shall depos with[name of Employer] a bank guarantee to guarantee hi proper and faithful performance under the said Clause of the Contract in an amount of [amount of guarantee][in words].
+We, the [bank or financial institution], as instructed by the Contractor, agree unconditionally and irrevocably to guarantee as primary obligator and not a Surety merely, the payment to[name of Employer] on hi first demand without whatsoever right of objection on our part and without his first claim to the Contractor, in the amount not exceeding[amount of guarantee] [in words].
+We further agree that no change or addition to or other modification of the terms of the Contract or of Works to be performed there under or of any of the Contract documents which may be made between[name of Employer] and the Contractor, shall in any way release us from any liability under this guarantee, and we hereb waive notice of any such change, addition or modification.
+The guarantee shall remain valid and in full effect from the date of the advance paymer under the Contract until[name of Employer receives full repayment of the same amount from the Contractor.
+Notwithstanding anything mentioned above, Our liability against this guarantee is restricted to Rs(Rupee only) and unless a claim in writing is lodged with us within 3 months of the date of expiry or the extended date of expiry of this guarantee all our liabilities under thi guarantee shall stand discharges.
+IN WITNESS WHEREOF this guarantee has been duly executed on thisday of Yours truly, Signature and seal: Name of Bank/Financial Institution:

-Date: 1.
-An amount shall be inserted by the bank or financial

-institution representing the amount of the Advance Payment, and denominated in
+Address: Date: 1.
+An am ount sha ll be insert ed by / the bank or fir nancial institution representing the amount of the Advance Pay ment, and deno minate ed in Indian Rupees.

-Indian Rupees.